simplicity-js/simplicity/README.md

 ### Automated testing

-Tests are located inside the `tests` directory.
+Tests are mostly co-located with the code they test.
+However, you can place tests for a module in a dedicated `tests` directory within that module.
+Simplicity scans the entire directory to find files with the `.spec.js` extension.

 - To run the tests, simply run `npm test`.
 - To run tests with coverage reporting, run `npm run test:coverage`.